dapr/docs/daprdocs/content/en/developing-applications/building-blocks/service-invocation/service-invocation-overview.md

 - Each application communicates with its own instance of Dapr.
 - The Dapr instances discover and communicate with each other.

-The diagram below is an overview of how Dapr's service invocation works.
+The diagram below is an overview of how Dapr's service invocation works between two Daprized applications.

 <img src="/images/service-invocation-overview.png" width=800 alt="Diagram showing the steps of service invocation">